 Breast reconstruction surgery is performed to restore one or both of the breasts to a normal size, shape, and appearance after a mastectomy or lumpectomy.
 It is also used to repair a breast damaged by trauma or a birth defect.
 New techniques in breast reconstruction surgery make it possible for you to feel whole again and obtain natural-looking breasts even after they have been removed.
 This surgery generally involves several procedures and various stages that can either be performed at the beginning of your cancer treatment or delayed until a later date.
-Providence, RI plastic surgeon Dr. Caroline Plamondon creates a personalized treatment plan and uses a compassionate approach as we work with you to restore your physical appearance and confidence at Caroline J. Plamondon, M.D.
+Dartmouth, MA plastic surgeon Dr. Caroline Plamondon creates a personalized treatment plan and uses a compassionate approach as we work with you to restore your physical appearance and confidence at Caroline J. Plamondon, M.D.
 Cosmetic and Reconstructive Plastic Surgery.

 Breast Reconstruction Reviews

 Breast reconstruction is a very individualized procedure.
 Every patient will have a thorough consultation with Dr. Plamondon to determine their treatment plan based on their needs, concerns, and available options.
 If you are considering reconstruction, it is important that you have realistic expectations.
 While Dr. Plamondon strives to create a natural appearance, your newly reconstructed breast(s) will not have the same look, sensations, or feel as your original breast(s).
 You should be cleared by your oncology doctor to have surgery and tell Dr. Plamondon about any other medical conditions that could impair healing.